escapin/sElect/README.md

 make devenv
 ```

-This will create a locally runnable configuration with example config files and
+It creates a locally runnable configuration with example config files and
 an example election manifest.
+The election manifest contains, in particular, the
-(These files can be removed by `make devclean`).
-Once the
+list of (e-mail addresses of) eligible voters.
+The created files can be removed by
+`make devclean`.

-development environment is created, the components of the system can be
+Once the development environment is created, the components of the system can
-started in the following way.
+be started in the following way.

 *Collecting server*:
 ```